 This dried berry like fruit is called “구기자(gugija)”.
 The package says “Chinese matrimony vine” in English.
 I have no idea what kind of vine that is, but it produces some fragrant berries that are good for making tea.

 You will be able to find it in major Korean stores or Chinese stores.
 This is perhaps the most exotic ingredient in this recipe other than shrimp sauce.
 But I’ve been using shrimp sauce so many times in my Korean recipes, so you should be familiar with that, right?

 This is her fruit stock: apples, gugija, Korean leeks, onion, and dried sea kelp.

 Simmer for nearly 1 hour, and you will have the sweet fruity stock ready.

-I made rice glue with the stock and let it cool down.
-To learn how to make rice glue, check my cabbage kimchi post.
+I made a rice paste with the stock and let it cool down.
+To learn how to make rice paste, check my cabbage kimchi post.

 Look for the best quality shrimp sauce.
 The shrimps should look pale pink and its juice shouldn’t be muddy.

 Combine all the ingredients for the kimchi seasoning paste, and mix them up.
 The vivid red devilish paste is ready to tackle the cabbage.

 You will also need a large kimchi container that is airtight.
 Line it with a plastic bag.
 In Korea, you can buy a thick plastic bag that is specially designed for Kimchi storage, but of course, you can’t buy anything like that outside of Korea.

 So I used a medium size trash liner.
 The purpose of lining a container with a plastic bag is to keep the air out as much as you can, also to keep the container from the kimchi stains.